pulibrary/bibdata/docs/indexing.md

 ## Solr Machines and Collections

-The Catalog index is currently on a solrcloud cluster with 2 shards and a replication factor of 3.
+The Catalog index is currently on a solrcloud cluster with 2 shards and a replication factor of 3 and maxShardsPerNode of 2.
 The solr machines (lib-solr-prod4, lib-solr-prod5, and lib-solr-prod6) are behind the load balancer and applications should access them via http://lib-solr8-prod.princeton.edu:8983 .

 The collections `catalog-alma-production1` and `catalog-alma-production2` are swapped as needed and should be accessed via the aliases `catalog-alma-production` and `catalog-alma-production-rebuild`